What do you look for when choosing a mechanical watch?

 Round Crown Guard (RCG)

-Early model: Flat crown guard on top (front of the watch)
+Early model : Flat crown guard on top (front of the watch)

-Although there are differences in thickness between later models, this is a standard crown guard that is also used in current models.
+Although there are differences in thickness between later models , this is a standard crown guard that is also used in current models.

 summary

-See you again in the next model explanation!
+See you in the next column!

 監修者のプロフィール